slalonde00/Universalpurger-audits/Readme.txt

 1. download rufus to create a default linux bootable usb key

 2. boot on the usb key and download diskwipepro from this page

 3. extract files onto the desktop of the usb key from the .zip archive so that they are directly into view and not in a folder

-7. install the dependancies using the following command in the terminal  :

-sudo apt update && sudo apt install smartmontools nvme-cli GnuPG openssh-client -y

-8.  right-click on the diskwipepro.desktop file and click on allow running
+8.  right-click on the nist-wipe.sh file and click on allow running

-9. go to the folder that your disk is mounted in. by default this is /dev

-10. drag the folder your disk is mounted in and drop it onto the diskwipepro.desktop file.
+9. double-click on the nist-wipe.sh file to run it

+10. follow the interactive menu's steps shown in the terminal and erase your disk according to your needs

-11. when you are done with erasing your disk, initalitize the disk in a disk manager et format it with the file system of your choice.
+11. when you are done with erasing your disk, initalitize the disk in a disk manager and format it with the file system of your choice.

 12. enjoy your gov. level erased disk ready for re-use.